 Browse and adopt German huskies at adoptapet.com or shop locally.

-4. Do German shepherds get alone with Siberian huskies?
+4. Do German shepherds get along with Siberian huskies?

 Yes, a German shepherd and a husky can live together if introduced as puppies.

 Yes, a German shepherd is the larger of the two dogs.
 A Siberian husky is a medium-sized working dog, and a German shepherd is considered a large herding dog.